thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 ![STSM natural templating](images/thymeleafspring/stsm-natural-templating.png)

 There it is!
 It's not a working application, it's not real data... but it is a perfectly valid prototype made up of perfectly displayable HTML code.
-Try to do that with JSP!